Tachyonic gravitational dark matter production after inflation: Lattice simulations

+We perform dedicated batches of simulations for four representative values of the ratio $\Lambda/H_*=\{1,2,5,10\}$.
+For each choice, we vary $M$ linearly and $H_*$ logarithmically, and extract the corresponding relic abundance using Eq.~\eqref{eq:abundance}.
+These datasets allow us both to identify viable regions of parameter space and to construct accurate interpolating functions that smoothly connect the simulation points.
+In order to optimize the computational efficiency of our scanning of the parameter space, we fix the number of lattice sites to $64^3$.
+This choice allows for a proper coverage of all the relevant dynamical scales of the system within a reasonable computational time.
+We have explicitly verified that this numerical setup is not affected by IR or UV artifacts (see discussion in Appendix \ref{app:lattice_checks}).
+Table \ref{tab:lattice_params} summarizes the parameter space we are exploring together with the corresponding optimal choices for lattice parameters.

-As a first illustration, Fig.~\ref{fig:abundance_scan} displays the present-day DM abundance $\Omega_{\rm DM}^0$ as a function of the particle mass $M$ for $\Lambda=H_*$, and four representative inflationary scales $H_*=\{10^{14},10^{12},10^{11},10^{10}\}\,\mathrm{GeV}$.
+As a first illustration, Fig.~\ref{fig:abundance_scan} displays the present-day DM abundance $\Omega_{\rm DM}^0$ as a function of the particle mass $M$ for $\Lambda=5H_*$, and four representative inflationary scales $H_*=\{10^{13},10^{12},10^{11},10^{10}\}\,\mathrm{GeV}$.
 Each marker corresponds to an individual lattice simulation, while dashed lines provide smooth interpolations of the numerical results.
-For each value of $H_*$ there exists a continuous interval of masses for which the predicted abundance agrees with the observed value $\Omega_{\rm DM}^0h^2\simeq0.12$~\cite{Planck2018}, with smaller masses yielding larger abundances as a consequence of the longer-lived tachyonic phase and the enhanced amplification of IR modes.
-Remarkably, the masses selected by this mechanism are generically much lighter than those arising in other gravitational DM production scenarios.
-For $\Lambda=H_*$, the correct relic density is obtained for $M\sim{\cal O}(\mathrm{MeV})\!-\!{\cal O}(10\,\mathrm{GeV})$ as $H_*$ varies from $10^{13}$ to $10^{10}\,\mathrm{GeV}$, with the preferred mass decreasing for increasing inflationary scale.
-Since the present-day abundance is fixed, $\Omega_{\rm DM}^0\propto M n$, this implies a parametrically larger number density ($n$) at production compared to non-adiabatic gravitational mechanisms \cite{Cembranos:2019qlm,Cembranos:2023urh}, reflecting the intrinsic efficiency of curvature-induced tachyonic amplification, which generates exponentially large occupation numbers in IR modes.
+The solid black line indicates the observed value of the present-day DM abundance $\Omega_{\rm DM}^0h^2\simeq0.12$~\cite{Planck2018}.
+Smaller values of $M$ lead to longer-lived tachyonic phases, hence the constraint on $\Omega_{\rm DM}$ is satisfied for higher inflationary scales.
+Remarkably, the typical masses selected by this mechanism are generically much lighter than those arising in other gravitational DM production scenarios \cite{Kolb:2023ydq}.
+For $\Lambda=5H_*$, the correct relic density is obtained for $M\sim{\cal O}(10 \; \mathrm{ GeV})\!-\!{\cal O}(10^5\;\mathrm{ GeV})$ as $H_*$ varies from $10^{13}$ to $10^{10}\,\mathrm{GeV}$.
+Since the present-day abundance is fixed, $\Omega_{\rm DM}^0\propto M n$, this implies a parametrically larger number density $n$ at production compared to non-adiabatic gravitational mechanisms \cite{Cembranos:2019qlm,Cembranos:2023urh}, reflecting the intrinsic efficiency of curvature-induced tachyonic amplification, which generates exponentially large occupation numbers in IR modes.

-Combining the simulation sets with $\Lambda/H_*=\{1,2,5\}$, we find that the relic DM abundance over the explored parameter space is accurately captured by the fitting formula
+Combining the simulation sets with $\Lambda/H_*=\{1,2,5,10\}$, we find that the relic DM abundance over the explored parameter space is accurately captured by the fitting formula

 with